Helga de la Brache

-Helga de la Brache, née Aurora Florentina Magnusson, (6 September 1817 in Stockholm – 11 January 1885 in Stockholm), was a Swedish con artist.
+Helga de la Brache (born Aurora Florentina Magnusson; 6 September 1817 in Stockholm – 11 January 1885), was a Swedish con artist.
 She obtained a royal pension by convincing the authorities that she was the secret legitimate daughter of King Gustav IV of Sweden and Queen Frederica of Baden.

 Fraud

+In 1861, a woman by the name Helga de la Brache petitioned the government of King Charles XV for a pension with the claim of being the secret legitimate daughter of Gustav IV of Sweden, who had been deposed and exiled in the Coup of 1809.
+She was born poor.

 The exiled Gustav IV and Frederica of Baden had divorced in 1812.
 News of Gustav IV and his family was banned in Sweden since his exile.
 Helga de la Brache claimed that the former king and queen had married again, secretly, "in a convent in Germany", which resulted in her birth in Lausanne in 1820.
 She was sent to Sweden to be raised by her alleged father's aunt, Princess Sophia Albertine of Sweden.
 When the Princess died in 1829, Helga was taken to the Vadstena asylum, so that she would be seen as insane, and her true identity kept a secret.

 She was released in 1834 and taken to her family in Baden, where she was placed under house arrest.
 In 1837, she read about the death of her father in the paper, and was not able to conceal her grief.

-She again placed in an asylum in Sweden, to prevent her true identity to be made public.
+She was again placed in an asylum in Sweden, to prevent her true identity being made public.
 She eventually managed to escape from the asylum.
 She was provided for by the charity of people who supported her claims, and was soon granted a pension of 6,000 § from her mother's family in Germany.

-In 1850, the pension stopped, and she was unable to continue the standard of life to which she accustomed by birth.
+In 1850, the pension stopped, and she was unable to continue the life to which she accustomed by birth.
 This was to the reason to why she was forced to ask the government for an allowance.
 She was also forced to support her many faithful friends, who had stood by her during her years of persecution.
 Because of this, no smaller pension than 5,000 or 6,000 would be sufficient.

-Her story was believed by many people in Sweden and Finland.
-She received great financial support from private benefactors.
-Followed by her faithful companion, who was an educated and cultivated woman who supported her story, de la Brache acted with a combination of simplicity and naivete.
-Her way of acting gave the impression that she was not cunning enough to have made up the story, and yet sensible enough for people to believe that she was not insane but fully believed her story.

-Eventually, even skeptics admitted that the story was theoretically possible.
-One of the reasons why such a story could be believed was that all contact with the deposed former dynasty was forbidden in 19th-century Sweden, which made it hard to verify and examine the alleged family relations.
+Her story was believed by many people in Sweden and Finland, and she was given financial support from private benefactors.
+Followed by her faithful lady's companion, who was an educated and cultivated woman who supported her story, de la Brache acted with a combination of simplicity and naivete.
+Her way of acting gave the impression that she was not cunning enough to have made up the story, and yet sensible enough for people to believe that she was not insane, but fully believed her own claim.
+One of the reasons why such a story could be believed was that all contact with the deposed former dynasty in exile was forbidden after the Coup of 1809, which made it hard to verify and examine the alleged family relations.